MiNNLO$_{\text{PS}}$: A new method to match NNLO QCD to parton showers: Acknowledgements

 \section{Acknowledgements}

 We wish to thank Alexander Huss and Alexander Karlberg for useful correspondence in the course of the project, and Keith Hamilton for helpful discussions about the details of the MiNLO method.
+We also would like to thank Markus Ebert for pointing out a sign mistake in a term entering the NNLO hard-coefficient function in \eqn{eq:new_coeffs}, which has a moderate numerical impact.
 We are grateful to CERN, Max Planck Institute f\"ur Physik, and Universit\`a Milano Bicocca for hospitality while part of this project was carried out.
 This work was supported in part by ERC Consolidator Grant HICCUP (No. 614577).
 The work of PM is supported by the Marie Sk\l{}odowska Curie Individual Fellowship contract number 702610 Resummation4PS.
 The work of ER was supported in part by a Marie Skłodowska-Curie Individual Fellowship of the European Commission's Horizon 2020 Programme under contract number 659147 PrecisionTools4LHC.
 P.N. has performed part of this work while visiting CERN as Scientific Associate, and also acknowledges support from Fondazione Cariplo and Regione Lombardia, grant 2017-2070, and from INFN.